Details

-A cutter rigged leisure craft built in 1892 by F Wilkinson.
-She is based in Norfolk and is at present being restored for sail training for young people of Lowestoft, Great Yarmouth and Southwold.
-LEILA is a rare example of a Victorian racing cutter and was built for a businessman who sailed with the Royal Temple Yacht Club at Ramsgate.
-She won the Round Britain race in 1904.
+A cutter rigged leisure craft built in 1892 by F Wilkinson for a businessman who sailed with the Royal Temple Yacht Club at Ramsgate.
+A rare example of a Victorian racing cutter, she won the Round Britain race in 1904.

 We are lacking information on this vessel.
 If you have any information on this vessel, past or present, please contact us.